jim-schwoebel/sound_event_detection/README.md

 # sound_event_detection
-A repository for manually annotating files to create labeled acoustic datasets for machine learning.
+A repository for manually annotating audio files to create labeled datasets for machine learning.
 This is known in the field as sound event detection (SED).

 ![](https://media.giphy.com/media/vybWlRniCXzZC/giphy.gif)